CodeYourFuture/syllabus/docs/new-curriculum/js-core-1/week-1/notes.md

 :::note

 In the example above, we're using backticks to create a template literal.
 With template literals, we can insert expressions into strings to produce new strings.
-Any time we want to reference a variable inside a template literal we place the variable inside curly braces with a dollar sign in front.
+Any time we want to reference a variable inside a template literal we use a dollar sign and a set of curly braces.
+The variable name itself is then placed inside the curly braces.
+The value this variable holds is then placed inside the string.
 :::

 ### Reusing instructions